sms1097/formality-transfer/README.md

 # Formality Transfer
 This repo contains all of the work for my senior project and class project for CS 880.
-In order to run this code authorization from Yahoo to access the L6 corpus is needed and authorization must be shown to Joel Tetreault.
+In order to run this code with the GYAFC data set authorization from Yahoo to access the L6 corpus is needed and authorization must be shown to Joel Tetreault.
 Full details can be found [here](https://github.com/raosudha89/GYAFC-corpus).

 ## CS 880
 ### [Vanilla Encoder-Decoder](https://github.com/sms1097/formality-transfer/blob/master/supervised/Baselines/Vanilla%20Encoder%20Decoder.ipynb)